Alxandr/master-thesis/src/chapter-4/technical.md

 people outside the exam.
 It also requires a rather substantial monetary investment.

-## Cheating software
+## Cheating Software
-The problem with software that can be used to cheat is the fact that it can be replicated indefinitely with next to no cost.
-Distributing software is fast, and there is no limit to the amount of copies that can be made.
+The problem with software that can be used to cheat is the fact that it can be The problem with software that can be used to cheat is the fact that it can be replicated indefinitely with next to no cost.
+Distributing software is fast, and there is no limit to a number of copies that can be made.
 It's also effortless for the person receiving the copy.
-If, for instance, I made a custom version of Safe Exam Browser that had no security implemented but still produced the correct Browser Exam Key and uploaded it, students would just have to download my version of Safe Exam Browser instead of the official one.
+If for instance, I made a custom version of Safe Exam Browser that had no security implemented but still produced the correct Browser Exam Key and uploaded it, students would just have to download my version of Safe Exam Browser instead of the official one.

 Because of these reasons what we need is a near-perfect technical solution, where invigilators can for the most part just fulfill the role they have always